Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Install Marketing Automation components

-The Marketing Automation product suite includes Optimizely Campaign for cross-channel automated campaign management, and a number of marketing automation connectors for popular marketing tools like Delivra, Salesforce, and Microsoft Dynamics.
-Marketing automation components are based on services that you sign up to, and client packages that you install on the site.
+The Marketing Automation product suite includes Optimizely Campaign for cross-channel automated campaign management and many marketing automation connectors for popular marketing tools like Delivra, Salesforce, and Microsoft Dynamics.
+Marketing automation components are based on services you sign up for and client packages you install on the site.

 See the following how to install and get started: